dkelosky/js-osFtp/README.md

 | Password  | Password                                                                                                  |

 Right click a file (not a directory) in the Working file set or Project set and select the site you added.
 This builds a script file in the extension directory and executes the script.
+You will receive a confirmation prompt if attemping to upload an entire directory.

+![alt text][runSite]

 ---